ABOUT 'BRAVO PRODUCTIONS'

-After graduating with a First Class BA hons I furthered my training with Jasmin Vardimon’s JV2 in Ashford, before embarking into the industry and performing with companies such as;

-Stopgap Dance Company, Casson and Friends, Made by Katie Green, Jasmin Vardimon, Full House Theatre and Springs Dance Company for a number of years.
+After graduating with a First Class BA Hons I furthered my training with Jasmin Vardimon’s JV2 in Ashford, before embarking into the industry and performing with companies such as Stopgap Dance Company, Casson and Friends, Made by Katie Green, Jasmin Vardimon, Full House Theatre and Springs Dance Company.

-As well as performing, I also have a huge love of choreography and direction too.
-I have the pleasure of being the contemporary dance teacher at Associates Dance School and I am also the Co-director and Teacher for ‘This Is Us Youth Dance Company', an inclusive dance company in Tunbridge Wells.
+As well as performing, I have a huge love of choreography.
+I have the pleasure of being the contemporary dance teacher at Associates Dance School and I am also the co-Director and Teacher for This Is Us Youth Dance Company, an inclusive dance company in Tunbridge Wells.

-We love seeing a blank canvas and knowing that anything could be possible — as long as you believe.
-Well I say that… Ollie is usually the one with the vision and I am usually the one to question everything about it and shoot it down for a couple of hours, until I realise its a cracking idea after all!!
+We love seeing a blank canvas and knowing that anything is possible — as long as we all believe.
+Well, I say that… Ollie is usually the one with the vision and I am usually the one to question everything about it and shoot it down for a couple of hours until I realise it’s a cracking idea after all!!